ChahwanSong/dms-frontend/docs/services/repository.md

 # Task Repository Architecture

-This document describes the storage layout and indexing strategy used by `task_state.repository` for persisting asynchronous task metadata. `RedisTaskRepository` operates on `TaskRecord` models from `task_state.models`, which capture the task identifier, owning service, user, status, parameters, timestamps, log messages, and an optional structured result payload (`TaskResult`).
+This document describes the storage layout and indexing strategy used by `task_state.repository` for persisting asynchronous task metadata. `RedisTaskRepository` operates on `TaskRecord` models from `task_state.models`, which capture the task identifier, owning service, user, status, parameters, associated job identifiers, timestamps, log messages, and an optional structured result payload (`TaskResult`).

 ## Redis-backed data layout